Chixpy/ETKRes-CPC/README.md

 A "Mode 3" exists with a trick, wich is a Mode 0 with 4 colors

-There a Full Screen Trick that allow to write pixels in border area.
+There is a Full Screen Trick that allow to write pixels in border area.
 So we will stick with *384x272* and show full border.

-MODE 0 original pixels will be 2 pixels wide in images.
+* MODE 0: 384×272.
+Original pixels will be 2 pixels wide in images.

-After all, 384×272 is not 4:3...
-BUT Amstrad CPC monitor was 286mmx208mm (not 4:3 true)

-*TO DO*: ¿MODE 2 images?
-May be 768x544, but top and bottom border will be doubled and image will be cropped to 768x472 to keep border size.
+* Mode 1: 384×272.
+* MODE 2: It's needed to use *768x544* to keep pixel accuracy.
+Original pixels will be 2 pixels height in images.

 ### Front, Back, Spine, Manual, Ads, Reviews, Media, Other